Savernake Station: Savernake Station

 After Alexander Sloane's death in 1907 his five surviving sons each took over a portion of the family's consolidated holdings at Mulwala.
 One of the five sons, William Sloane (1860–1933) had married Jeanie Gordon (1875–1942) in London in 1898 and they took over the most northern part of the Mulwala Station, known as Savernake.
 Jeanie was an excellent amateur photographer whose detailed letters to her family in England about her experiences as a farmer's wife on this then remote Australian farm have been published by the Sloane family.

-Ian Sloane (1903–1986), son of William and Jeanie, was an accomplished photographer and award-winning filmmaker, specialising in rural documentaries.
+Ian Sloane (1903–1986), son of William and Jeanie, was an accomplished photographer and filmmaker, specialising in rural documentaries.
 The video "Heritage Farming in Australia" contains movie footage shot by Ian Sloane which documents farming practice on Savernake Station in the 1930s.
 There is a particular focus on the 1935–36 season which was a bumper year for the property's cereal crops, culminating in the construction of a record 180-ton cereal haystack on Savernake Station which provided fodder for the next decade through four severe droughts.

 Alexander and Ann Sloane are the fourth generation of the Sloane family to live on and earn a living from Savernake Station, now reduced to 2000 ha.
 They have four adult children.
 They continue farming dryland cereals, winter pasture, hay, and raise prime lamb.
 They nurture the indigenous native vegetation, operate a Farmstay Cottage and day tours on the property.
 They are members of "Learning from Farmers", an informal network of farmers across the Murray catchment who encourage others to adopt sustainable native vegetation within agricultural enterprises.
 Alexander's sister Helen Huggins also owns areas of Savernake Station, and operates her agricultural business independently.
 She has re-established the historic Mulwala Merino Stud, begun on the Savernake property in 1863.
 She produces wool and dryland cereals, and resides at "Woodpark", Jerilderie with her husband, Owen.